devuri/wp-framework/docs/src/multi-tenant/tenancy-config.md

 # Configuring Multi-Tenancy

-> **⚠ Warning:** Some configurations in this guide are experimental and may not be fully supported in all environments.
+> [!WARNING] ⚠ Some configurations in this guide are experimental and may not be fully supported in all environments.
 Use caution when enabling or modifying these settings and thoroughly test in a staging environment before deploying to production.

 The `tenancy.json` file is the central configuration file for managing multi-tenancy in your application.
 This guide explains the purpose of each configuration and how to use it effectively.
 Ensure you're in your application's root directory.
 Look for the `configs` directory.
 If it doesn't exist, you'll need to create it to store `tenancy.json` configuration file.